The Guild of Friends supports the work of the hospital in a number of ways

 The idea for the project was created in 2002 by Elaine Thomas who was a former art teacher at Tockington Manor School.
-Elaine and Jane Tovey, a past Chairman of The Guild of Friends, worked with children and teachers from a great many schools to arrange fun and creative events, including two wonderful exhibitions of artwork by young people on the
+Elaine and Jane Tovey, a past and now present Chairman of The Guild of Friends, worked with children and teachers from a great many schools to arrange fun and creative events, including two wonderful exhibitions of artwork by young people on the

 themes of angels and stars.

 Along with a series of illustrated lectures given by Elaine and the very generous support of the Brownsword Charitable Foundation of Bath, the project raised over £18,000.00 for the Guild of Friends.

 Once a month in the Children's Hospital there is a designated 'Star Day' when the Playgroup team set up an activity area to create the stars.
 The children design their own stars which are made into stickers and are given back to the children.

 The ‘Angels in Art’ project funds the printing costs of the stickers.
 It also funds all the special activity crafts in the Playgroup department at Christmas and Easter time.
 A selection of stars was also recreated as enamelled versions and are displayed around the hospital.

 Some quotes from parents: